The latest numbers on COVID-19 in Canada for Saturday, Feb. 6, 2021

 There have been zero tests completed.

-There was one new case Friday.
-The rate of active cases is 3.26 per 100,000 people.
-Over the past seven days, there has been four new case.
+There were three new cases Saturday.
+The rate of active cases is 3.83 per 100,000 people.
+Over the past seven days, there have been a total of seven new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.